dndx/phantun/README.md

 }
 ```

+Note: The above rule uses `inet` as the table family type, so it is compatible with
+both IPv4 and IPv6 usage.

 [Back to TOC](#table-of-contents)

 #### Using iptables

 ```
-iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE
+iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE ip6tables -t nat -A POSTROUTING -o eth0 -j MASQUERADE
 ```

 [Back to TOC](#table-of-contents)